tdulcet/AutoPrimeNet/README.md

                         PrimeNet or TF1G
   --max-bit=MAX_BIT     Maximum bit level of TF assignments to get from
                         PrimeNet or TF1G
-  --force-target-bits   Forces a depth first search by registering TF
+  --force-target-bits   Perform a depth first factor search by forcing TF
-                        assignments for the entire target bit range -m, --mlucas          Get assignments for Mlucas.
+                        assignments to factor to the target bit level (as listed on mersenne.ca)
+  -m, --mlucas          Get assignments for Mlucas.
   -g, --gpuowl          Get assignments for GpuOwl.
   --prpll               Get assignments for PRPLL.